Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice: Chiral hinge modes for open boundary conditions

-decreasing with the distance from the hinge $M$, where the lower and upper sign in $\pm$ correspond to the states located around opposite hinges $x=y=1$ and $x=y=L$.
+decreasing with the distance $M$ from the hinge, where ``$ - $" and ``$ + $" correspond to the states located relatively closer to $x=y=1$ and $x=y=L$ respectively.
 The red / blue colors in Fig.~\ref{fig:spectrum} indicate the mean distance of each mode from the two relevant hinges.
 The dark red (blue) mode associated with $M=0$ is localized directly at the hinge $x=y=1$ ($x=y=L$) and propagates at the largest velocity in negative (positive) $z$ direction.
 Modes with a smaller slope have larger $M$ and thus are located further away from the particular hinge, as indicated by the color.
 The real-space density of four different hinge modes at $\phi=\pi/2$ is illustrated in the real-space plot shown in row 1 and column (2) of Fig.~\ref{fig:spectrum}.
-We can see that the modes located further away from the hinge, having smaller chiral group velocities, are less localized than the fastest modes located directly at the hinge.
-A measure for the degree of localization of a mode $|\psi\rangle$ is the inverse participation ratio $\text{IPR} = \sum_j |\langle j|\psi\rangle|^4$, with real-space site states $|j\rangle$ and the Floquet eigenstates $ |\psi\rangle $.
+In addition, a measure for the degree of localization of a mode $|\psi\rangle$ is the inverse participation ratio $\text{IPR} = \sum_j |\langle j|\psi\rangle|^4$, with real-space site states $|j\rangle$ and the Floquet eigenstates $ |\psi\rangle $.
 It is shown in the spectra of Fig.~\ref{fig:spectrum} via the dot size roughly indicating the inverse of the number of sites a mode is spread over.
-Thus 1D-like modes localized at the hinges have larger IPR than those that are spread over a 2D-like ribbon further away from the hinges.
+Thus modes localized near the hinges have larger IPR than those that are more spread over in $ xy $-plane locating further away from the hinges, indicating that the latter modes with smaller chiral group velocities are less narrowly localized in $ xy $-plane than the former faster modes located closer to the hinge.